Collete Nwadike: Modeling and pageantry

 Before becoming beauty queen, Nwadike has auditioned and participated in different modelling contests and has been featured in various shows.
 She works with some talented and well known fashion designers and stylists in Nigeria.
 Nwadike has judged numerous pageants, and fashion and modeling competitions including Miss Tourism Nigeria 2015 and Mr. Universe Nigeria 2015.

 Collette Nwadike has contested in different beauty pageants such as Miss Global Nigeria and Miss Earth Nigeria, where she was a runner up.
-In 2014, Nwadike was crowned Miss Tourism Nigeria, held in May at Lagos State, Nigeria.
+In 2014, Nwadike was crowned Miss Tourism Nigeria, held in May at Lagos State, southwest Nigeria.
 She represented Anambra State, among other 35 contestants representing their states.
 After a series of screenings, Nwadike was crowned the Pageant Queen that night; her eyes were filled with tears of joy.
 A month after being crowned Miss Tourism 2015, she went for a courtesy visit to meet the Governor of Anambra State Chief Willie Obiano.
 They went for a tour around the state to see the different tourist sights.
 On her visit she was announced Senior Adviser to the Governor on tourism.
 Ever since then, Nwadike has been working with the State Government while participating in her other career.

 In December 2015, she represented Nigeria in Exquisite Face of the Universe held in Sao Tome and Principe, which involved over 50 contestants from different countries of the world. she emerged victorious and brought home the crown making her the first black woman to ever win the title.